flexera-public/policy_templates/saas/fsm/renewal_reminder/README.md

 ## What it does

-This policy will raise an alert when Flexera SaaS Manager identifies applications whose contract expiration date is approaching.
+This policy will create an incident when Flexera SaaS Manager identifies applications whose contract expiration date is approaching.

 ## Functional Description